naorz/preview-files-vscode-extension-open-source/README.md

 ## Extension Settings

-We registered the following commands (in package.json file):
+We registered some new commands (in package.json file), for example:

 ```json
 "commands": [